settyblue/DataAssignment/CodeBook.md

 This file will helping in understanidng the dataset attached in this project.
 The dimension of the dataset is **180 X 68**.
 The dataset file contains the column headers (column names) - While extracting the dataset, make a note of it.The row names are not present.

-> Basically there are 30 subjects and for each subject we have, 6 Activities , so in total 30X6 =  180.
+> Basically there are 30 subjects and for each subject we have, 6 Activities , so in total 30X6 =  180 rows.

 The column labels and thier legend are mentioned below.
 For help regarding the naming of the column labels please scroll down to bottom of the page.